-Pre-assigned start times for participants in age classes will be posted here a few days before the races.
+Pre-assigned start times for participants in age classes are posted here.
 Participants in recreational classes may start at their convenience within the specified start window.

 For the competitive age classes, pre-assigned start times and a 3-step pre-start process with a 3-minute call up will be used.
 Competitors must report to the start 3-minutes ahead of their pre-assigned start time.
 If your start time is t minutes, then at t-3 minutes you'll be invited to enter the start chute where an official will check and confirm your SI number.
 At t-2 minutes you will be invited to advance and pick a loose control description (clue) sheet.
 Then at t-1 minutes you'll be invited to pick up your map, but not look at it, and advance to the start line.
 The exception is participants on courses 1 and 2 who will be allowed to preview their map at t-1 minutes.
 At t minutes participants on all courses may look at their map and follow the marked route to the start flag.
 Note that no start punch will be used for participants in competitive classes - your pre-assigned start time is your start time.
-The start may be some distance from the Arena, and participants must allow themselves enough time to reach the start area at least 5 minutes ahead of their start time.
-We will update this website with information on the distance to the start once the course planners and controllers have finalized the courses.
 The start official, at his/her discretion, may move someone in a competitive class who has arrived late at the start to the recreational start lane (see below).

-Volunteers and participants in recreational classes may start at their convenience within the designated start window through a special start chute/lane to the side of the regular start lanes.
+Participants in recreational classes and volunteers whose duties prevent them from starting on time may start at their convenience within the designated start window through a special start chute/lane to the side of the regular start lanes.
 An official will check your SI number and guide you through the pre-start process.
-Volunteers and participants in recreational classes will be using a start punch.
+Volunteers and participants in recreational classes will use a start punch to record their start times.

 The SPORTident (SI) timing system will be used and contactless punching will be available for those with SIAC timing sticks.
 Non-SIAC timing sticks are available for rent each day through the online registration system if you do not own one.
 Or you can purchase one in advance from the o-store.